 - First things first, accommodation.
 You are going to want to make sure that where you stay is secure and located in a good area.
 It’s not a good idea to stay anywhere isolated, or which doesn’t have any good reviews from solo female travellers.
 There’s nothing worse than feeling lonely and having no one to chat to in somewhere that seems miles from civilisation.

 - Unless you want to treat yourself, it’s probably a good idea to stay at a resort or a hotel.
 There are a fair few guesthouses, homestays and hostels you can stay at instead, which makes it easier to get to know locals and other travellers as well.
+There are even some cool eco resorts and lodges to choose from.
 Just make sure that you do your research and go for places that other female travellers have rated highly.

 - Do not be afraid to get out into nature by yourself.
 However, if you are worried, you don’t have to go it alone.
 A hike like the Stairway to Heaven is amazing, but you can also join a hiking group, a tour, or pair up with other travellers to tackle this and many of the other trails in Hawaii.